France's Macron pushes back at 'America First' agenda - Journal du Cameroun

 Trump has also warned he may not renew sanctions waivers on Iran next month, which would effectively torpedo the 2015 nuclear deal, a triumph of multilateral diplomacy.

-“Not now.
-Not in five years.
-Not in 10 years.
-Never,” he said.
+But after his meetings with Trump and his speech to Congress, Macron told reporters that while he had no “inside information” on what Trump will decide, he believes the US leader “will get rid of this deal on his own, for domestic reasons.”

-Together with Trump, Macron called Tuesday for a “new” deal with Tehran, but made clear to lawmakers that France would not be walking away from the existing accord.
+Together with Trump, Macron called Tuesday for a more comprehensive “new” deal with Tehran, but made clear to lawmakers that France would not be walking away from the existing accord.

-“It is true to say that this agreement may not help all concerns, and very important concerns,” he told the lawmakers.
-“But we should not abandon it without having something substantial and more substantial instead.”
+“We should not abandon it without having something substantial and more substantial instead,” he told Congress.

-“That’s my position,” he said.
-“That’s why France will not leave the JCPOA, because we signed it.”

 – ‘Uncomfortable moments’ –